 To build a new profile, you'll require a color profiling target and special software that creates the profile.
 ON1 worked with X-Rite Inc. during the development process to create a workflow that helps ease this process and ensure consistent results when building camera profiles.
-In addition to ON1 Photo RAW 2022, you'll need a reference target, such as one of the ColorChecker series, and X-Rite's ColorChecker Camera Calibration app, which is a free download for owners of the X-Rite color targets.
+In addition to ON1 Photo RAW 2022, you'll need a reference target, such as one of the ColorChecker series, and X-Rite's ColorChecker Camera Calibration app.